 Under Utah law, “joint legal custody” is defined as “the sharing of the rights, privileges, duties, and powers” in raising a child.
 In actual practice, what this means is that whenever a major decision must be made for a child both parents must discuss it and come to an agreement on exactly what action to take.
 Here are a few examples of where this might come into play:

-- The 16 year old child has been through a traumatic event and has been undergoing counseling for 6 months.
+- The 16-year-old child has been through a traumatic event and has been undergoing counseling for 6 months.
 The child says they no longer want to go to counseling, but if they must go they want to switch counselors.
-The parents talk to Counselor about this and Counselor tells them they believe the child should still undergo counseling and that the desire to switch counselors happens sometimes at this point in the process when the child is being asked to confront their issues and make real progress.
-Counselor tells the parents that this kind of growth can be difficult and switching counselors can allow teens to take the easy way out and delay the process.
+The parents talk to the Counselor about this and the Counselor tells them they believe the child should still undergo counseling and that the desire to switch counselors happens sometimes at this point in the process when the child is being asked to confront their issues and make real progress.
+The counselor tells the parents that this kind of growth can be difficult and switching counselors can allow teens to take the easy way out and delay the process.
 Should the child still attend counseling?
 Should the child switch counselors?